kabil-jayaram/random_mouse_mover/README.md

 # Random Mouse Mover

 This Python script simulates random mouse movements and clicks on your computer screen, with a specific focus on the taskbar region.
-The script helps prevent your computer from going into sleep mode or locking the screen during periods of inactivity, ensuring that it remains active and responsive.

 ## Requirements